barbagroup/snake-repro/MesnardBarba-CSiE.md

 We speak of an Eulerian mesh for the fluid, and a Lagrangian mesh for the solid.
 The forces exerted by the fluid on the body, and vice versa, appear as an additional integral equation and interpolation schemes between the two meshes.
 The role of these is to make the fluid "stick" to the wall (no-slip boundary condition) and allow the body to feel aerodynamic forces (lift and drag).
-Our cuIBM code uses a variant called the immersed boundary projection method, while IBAMR uses a form called the "direct-forcing" method.
+Our cuIBM code uses a variant called the immersed boundary projection method,^(4) while IBAMR uses a form called the "direct-forcing" method.
 Despite the variations, the essence is the same, and it is reasonable to assume they would work similarly.

 We already know that boundary conditions at the outlet of the computational domain can be problematic.
 This is no different with immersed boundary methods.